Lie algebroid structures on double vector bundles and representation theory of Lie algebroids: Introduction

 As we see in Theorem \ref{thm:summary}, every $\VB$--algebroid may be noncanonically ``decomposed'' to give a flat Lie algebroid superconnection on a $2$-term complex of vector bundles, and conversely, one can construct a decomposed $\VB$--algebroid from such a superconnection.
 We show in Theorem \ref{thm:vbtoflat} that different choices of decomposition correspond to superconnections that are equivalent in a natural sense; therefore we have the following key result: \emph{There is a one-to-one correspondence between isomorphism classes of $\VB$--algebroids and equivalence classes of $2$-term flat Lie algebroid superconnections.}

-Given a Lie algebroid $A \to M$, a decomposition of the adjoint $\VB$--algebroid $TA$ yields a flat $A$-superconnection on $A[1]\oplus TM$, the diagonal components of which form a basic connection in the sense of Fernandes \cite{fernandes}.
+Given a Lie algebroid $A \to M$, a decomposition of the tangent prolongation $\VB$--algebroid $TA$ yields a flat $A$-superconnection on $A[1]\oplus TM$, the diagonal components of which form a basic connection in the sense of Fernandes \cite{fernandes}.
 In fact, the $\VB$--algebroid $TA$ is a canonical object from which various choices of decomposition produce \emph{all} basic connections.
+We interpret the $\VB$--algebroid $TA$ as playing the role of the adjoint representation.

 As in the case of ordinary representations, one may obtain characteristic classes from $\VB$--algebroids; the construction of these classes is described in \S\ref{sec:cc}.
 In the case of $TA$, one can see that our characteristic classes coincide with the Crainic-Fernandes classes.